EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 Kirkwood, A. & Price, L. (2014).
 Technology-enhanced learning and teaching in higher education: what is ‘enhanced’ and how do we know?
 A critical literature review.
 Learning, Media and Technology, 39(1), 6–36.  https://doi.org/10.1080/17439884.2013.770404

-## Core Area 1b: Technical knowledge and ability in the use of learning technology
+## Core Area 1b: Technical Knowledge and Ability in the use of Learning Technology

+**Core Area 1b Case i: Technological Proficiency**

 Over my two decades of research, regulatory and teaching experience I have beocme fluent across a range of technical environments, including Python, Julia, MATLAB, Maple, Visual Basic, FORTRAN, C++, SQL, HTML and others.
 I use GitHub for collaborative version control, Jupyter for interactive analysis, and tools such as TauFactor, PoreSpy, and Palabos for numerical and pore-network modelling which may be implemented in either Windows or Linux envronments, but are gerneraly sandboxed within virtual environments.
 Communications and course dleivery skills include LaTeX,